PacaideDometic/hello-world/README.md

 # hello-world
-should just be letters if I push correctly
+Can I push directly to abc?